marcelare83/azuredevops-good-read/README.md

       --collect "Code Coverage" # <----
 ```

 Note that the [default value for the "publishTestResults" parameter is `true`](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/dotnet-core-cli-v2?view=azure-pipelines#:~:text=publishTestResults%20%2D-,Publish%20test%20results%20and%20code%20coverage,-boolean.%20Optional.%20Use) and can therefore be skipped.
-I've added it here for clarity.
+I've explicitly added it here for the sake of clarity.